The best pitching performance ever for all 30 teams

 Not Seaver, not Gooden, not Cone, not deGrom, but ... who?
 Gardner is the most obscure pitcher on this list.
 He was a 20-year-old rookie making his fifth career start when he drew the second game of a doubleheader on the next-to-last day of the season.
 He and Phillies veteran Chris Short locked up in a scoreless duel, both going 15 innings in a game that eventually ended in a 0-0 tie after 18 innings.
 Gardner went 4-8, 5.12 for the Mets in 1966, was traded to the Cubs in 1967, developed arm problems and won just 14 games in the majors over eight seasons with six clubs.

-For argument's sake: David Cone's 99 on the final day of the 1991 season, when he fanned 19 Phillies with a three-hit shutout, is the highest nine-inning Game Score in Mets history (99).
+For argument's sake: David Cone's 99 on the final day of the 1991 season, when he fanned 19 Phillies with a three-hit shutout, is the highest nine-inning Game Score in Mets history.

-Most likely to beat it: Jacob deGrom has two 91s in his career while Noah Syndergaard's best is only 85 -- in part because he's never thrown a complete game.
+Most likely to beat it: Surprisingly, Jacob deGrom's highest career Game Score is just 91, done twice, in 2015 and 2016.
+He has just one career shutout.
+Still, you know everything could come together for one magical game.

-Notable: The Mets have 50 nine-inning performances with a Game Score of 90 or higher, more than many teams that have been around much longer, in part because Shea Stadium and now Citi Field have been good pitcher's parks.
+Notable: The Mets have 50 nine-inning performances with a Game Score of 90 or higher, more than many teams that have been around much longer, in part because Shea Stadium and now Citi Field have been good pitchers' parks.
 (Shea Stadium was a great park for strikeout pitchers, probably due to bad lighting.)
 Nobody electrified crowds like the young Dwight Gooden.
 He's the only pitcher in MLB history with at least 16 strikeouts in consecutive games, doing it as a 19-year-old rookie in September 1984.
 The first of those games was a Game Score of 93, the best of his Mets career.

 Washington Nationals: Max Scherzer (Oct.
 3, 2015, versus Mets)

-Note: Editor's note: This original version of this story ran on June 27, 2018.
-As part of ESPN's Strikeout Saturday on March 28, 2020, David Schoenfield updated his evaluations, particularly of who's most likely to beat each team's best-ever pitching performance.